We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 To try this remedy, add 2 tablespoons of apple cider vinegar to 6 to 8 ounces of drinking water.

-If ingested in larger amounts, apple cider vinegar can cause issues such as damage to tooth enamel, acid reflux, and sore throat.
+If ingested in larger amounts, apple cider vinegar can cause issues such as:

-You shouldn’t drink this mixture if you’re taking certain medications, including insulin or diuretics such as spironolactone (Aldactone).
+This mixture may interact with certain medications, including insulin or diuretics such as spironolactone (Aldactone).

-Celery is used in some traditional medicines as a remedy to help with kidney stones.
+Celery is used in some traditional medicines as a kidney stone remedy.

 And a 2019 study in rats found that celery extract helped break down kidney stones.